 AUM's East Area residence halls consist of five three-story apartment buildings, each housing 48 students, for a total occupancy of 240 students.
-The East Area residence halls are located just south of the entrance to East Montgomery Medical Center on Taylor Road.
+The East Area residence halls are located north of the East University Drive entrance to the campus.
 Each East Area apartment consists of a separate kitchen, living area, and bedroom and accommodates two students.